scopyleft/isthatonlyme/README.md

 node app
 ```

-and open a browser at `http://localhost:3000`
+Open a browser at `http://localhost:3000`.